DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-07-Green_to_yellow_never_to_red.md

 The pulse hit his field, slid along it for a moment, then broke through.
 Jason stumbled backward, headache spiking into Orange.

-"Better," Elyra said.
+"Good," Elyra said.
 "You had the right idea.
 But your field wasn't firm enough.
 It bent instead of redirecting.
 Try again."

 They practiced for an hour.
 Jason's deflection improved gradually.
 By the end, he could redirect three out of five pulses successfully.